tintinweb/DSAregenK/README.md

 The coefficient is considered weak if 'k' is
 * not unique for all signed messages
 * not randomly selected for all signed messages
-* too small to make brute_force feasable
+* small enough to make brute_force feasable

 DSA Signature (r,s):